-- Work with a spotter that has the ability to initiate additional support, or, worker may work alone if able to ensure alternative means of communication and capability for prompt response/rescue exists. - A fallen worker is within easy reach of co-workers or is able to self-rescue to a nearby platform or can easily be swung to a safe position. - Use onsite equipment (if needed), including: rolling stairs, portable ladder, power elevated work platform that can be easily positioned to assist the fallen worker. - Reference to be made to the working at heights simple rescue planning JSA/JLA.
+- Work with a spotter that has the ability to initiate additional support, or, worker may work alone if able to ensure alternative means of communication and capability for prompt response/rescue exists. - A fallen worker is within easy reach of co-workers or is able to self-rescue to a nearby platform or can easily be swung to a safe position. - Use onsite equipment (if needed), including: rolling stairs, portable ladder, power elevated work platform that can be easily positioned to assist the fallen worker

 No additional documentation is required unless the applicable scenarios are considered a complicated rescue, see below.
-These considerations should be incorporated into an LPSA.